 [Bontron(2004)] also assessed several variables for the second level of analogy and identified the moisture variables (precipitable water and relative humidity) and vertical velocity to be the most relevant.
 Finally, he found that a moisture index made of the product of relative humidity at 850 hPa (RH850) and total precipitable water (TPW) gave the best performance (Table 3).
-This index does not represent an actual physical quantity, but expresses the water content of the column and its proximity to saturation.
+This index does not represent an actual physical quantity, but expresses the water content of the air column and its proximity to saturation.

 Table 3: Method of type PC-2Z-2MI proposed by [Bontron(2004)].
 Same conventions as Table 1